The page has been translated by Gen AI.

 • Project Management Software

 Table.
-Supported Tenant/Project Group Addition Input Items
+Additional Input Items for Supported Tenant/Project Group

 2. Click the Transfer Management Tenant or Transfer Management Project Group button.
 The Transfer Management Tenant or Transfer Management Project Group popup window opens.